Top 8 ERP Solutions for Startups

 - Deployment options: Most ERP solutions are web-based.
 They often follow a SaaS model with an ongoing subscription fee, where you can access your system from any device via the cloud.
 Some ERP solutions offer PaaS models, where a dedicated cloud unique to your business hosts the ERP.
 True on-premises options are installed locally on your company’s hardware.

-- Implementation time & costs: New businesses should avoid ERP solutions with lengthy implementation time — the more complicated the deployment process is, the higher the upfront cost.
+- Implementation time & costs: New businesses should avoid ERP solutions with lengthy implementation times—the more complicated the deployment process, the higher the upfront cost.

 - Support and training resources: Help your team adapt to new software and complete tasks more efficiently with sufficient training.
 Consider the type of support resources on offer before selecting an ERP system.